malept/thermite/README.md

 ### Debug / release build

 By default Thermite will do a release build of your Rust code.
 To do a debug build instead, set the `CARGO_PROFILE` environment variable to `debug`.

-For example, you can run `CARGO_PROFILE=debug rake build`.
+For example, you can run `CARGO_PROFILE=debug rake thermite:build`.

 ### Troubleshooting